migtools/tackle-controls/README.md

         <<add fields>>
     }
    ```
-   when adding fields to the entity, remember to add the `@Filterable` annotation (from `io.tackle.controls.annotations` package) to the fields accepted as entity filters in REST endpoint.
+   When adding fields to the entity, remember to add the `@Filterable` annotation (from `io.tackle.commons.annotations` package) to the fields accepted as entity filters in REST endpoint.
-   For example, if there's an entity's field named `description` that has to be a valid field to filter the entity it belongs to, add the annotation in this way:
+   For example, if the entity's got a `description` field that we want to be able to filter by, add the annotation in this way:
    ```java
    @Filterable
    public String description;
    ```
-   In case the field represents a relational association entity, then add the field `filterName` to the `@Filterable` annotation in order to specify, with dot notation, the related entity field the filter will be applied to.
+   In case the field represents a relational association entity, then add the field `filterName` to the `@Filterable` annotation in order to specify, with dot notation, the related entity's field the filter will be applied to.
    For example, the [`BusinessService`](src/main/java/io/tackle/controls/entities/BusinessService.java) entity has an association with `Stakeholder` entity through the `owner` field.
    Since it has been decided the `Stakeholder`'s field to filter by is the `displayName`, the `owner` field has been annotated in this way:
    ```java